hschne/rails-mini-profiler/README.md

 </p>

 This view shows you how your requests spend their time.
 How much of it is spent in the DB, how much in rendering views?
 By clicking on individual traces you can find out detailed information.

 ### Flamegraphs

 Rails Mini Profiler per default records Flamegraphs for every profiled request for convenience.
-Note that Flamegraphs recording incur a significant performance penalty, and can take a up a lot of space.
+Note that Flamegraphs recording incur a significant performance penalty, and can take up a lot of space.

-To change the default behaviour see [Configuration](#Configuration).
+To change the default behavior see [Configuration](#Configuration).

 Flamegraphs are rendered using [Speedscope](https://github.com/jlfwong/speedscope).
 If Flamegraphs are not rendering you may have to amend your content security policy.
 See [Troubleshooting](#Troubleshooting)